SnYGame/SnYGame.github.io/game/statuses/haste.md

 ## Development

 Haste was added some time in v0 with the effect of letting the affected unit act twice for 1 to 3 turns.
 Like other statuses, this was changed to allow variable duration, along with activation chance later on.
-Due to ambiguity when gaining the status in the middle of the move, it was clarify to only activate at the start of the move by default.
+Due to ambiguity when gaining the status in the middle of the move, it was clarified to only activate at the start of the move by default.

 ---